 I am interested in global health, and I travel to developing nations with medical students and other physicians to render needed medical care.
 During these trips, we might work in existing local clinics.
-More often, however, we set up short-term clinics with supplies and medications that we bring with us, in settings as basic as an abandoned building in Uganda or a rural field in Panama.
+At times we set up clinics with supplies and medications that we bring with us, in settings as basic as an abandoned building in Uganda or a rural field in Panama.
 Most recently, I traveled to an Amazon basin in Peru with other physicians and thirteen of our first-year medical students to deliver much-needed clinical care.
 My students received hands-on experience assisting with procedures and organizing patients’ medications.
-They also saw patients, under my guidance.
+They directly cared for patients, under my guidance.
 In return, we gained valuable insight into Peruvian culture and the country’s health care system and learned about tropical diseases not common in the U.S. I am privileged to care for patients in developing nations.
 These experiences expand my sensitivity to diverse cultures, both in my practice here and abroad, and they provide me with a greater perspective on health care worldwide—all of which I am able to share with the medical students and residents I teach.

 I also have an interest in women’s health and obstetrical care.
 I serve as advisory faculty and course director for the Advanced Life Support Obstetrics course, which we hold annually in Buffalo to train residents and faculty members in emergency care during childbirth.

-As an associate program director for the family medicine residency program, I work daily with residents.
+As the residency program director for the family medicine residency program, I work daily with residents.
 I give lectures, teach procedures and supervise residents and medical students in both the office and the hospital.
 Working in an academic environment creates an enthusiastic workplace and ensures that I stay current on clinical information.
 I also work with the Family Medicine Interest Group, mentoring medical students who are interested in becoming primary care physicians.